hzdr-MedImaging/LyROI/README.md

 4. Prepare the input data according to the instructions [below](#data-format).
 5. Execute ``./predict.sh /path/to/your/folder/input_folder`` and wait for the process to complete.
 The resulting delineations can be found in ``input_folder/pred/`` subfolder.
-If you want to keep the outputs of the intermediate networks, comment out the last line in [predict.sh](scripts/predict.sh)
+If you want to keep the outputs of the intermediate networks, comment out the last line in [predict.sh](scripts/predict.sh).
+Execution on a GPU-equipped workstation is highly recommended.
+In case if no GPU is available, add a flag `-device cpu` to `nnUNetv2_predict` calls within the script (can be **VERY** slow).

 ## Data Format